 3.2.9.
 Remove the tissue culture medium from the MDCK cells in the 96-well plates (step 3.2.7) and wash twice with 1x PBS.
 Add 50 µL of the supernatant dilutions of the replica 96-well plate containing the virus dilutions (step 3.2.8) to each well in the 96-well plate containing MDCK cells.

 3.2.10.
 Incubate the 96-well plate on a rocking platform for 1 h at room temperature to allow viral adsorption.
-After viral adsorption, remove the inoculum and add 100 μL/well of post-infection media containing 1 μg/mL of TPCK-treated trypsin.
+After viral adsorption, remove the free virus and add 100 μL/well of post-infection media containing 1 μg/mL of TPCK-treated trypsin.
 Incubate infected cells for 12 h in a 33 °C incubator with 5% CO2.

 3.2.11.
 Since BIRFLU expresses Venus, the number of infected cells can be directly counted using a fluorescence microscope.
 Alternatively, viral titers can be determined by indirect immunofluorescence as previously described using an antibody against a viral protein23,56,57,59.
-For the latter, proceed to fix/permeabilize the cells and stain using the anti-NP mAb HB-65 as described in section 4.4.
+For the latter, proceed to fix/permeabilize the cells and stain using the mouse MAb anti-NP HB-65 as described in section 4.4.

 3.2.7.7.
 Determine the viral titers by counting the number of fluorescent-forming units (FFU)/mL using the formula: ((number of FFU) x 20 x 1/dilution (Figure 2D).